contactstate/certify-integration-examples/README.md

-# certify-integration-examples
+# Contact State Certify integration examples

-How to install Contact State
+Please also refer to the documentation at https://docs.contactstate.com.